moskytw/slak/README.md

 ## PR Is Welcome

-The command is a single Python script shipped with a full test set, but only covered my use cases.
-It should be super easy to extend.
+The command is a single Python script shipped with full tests, so it should be super easy to extend.
 PR is welcome!

 ## More Examples